Morphine, a powerful opiate used to treat severe pain, is among the most addictive prescription drugs.

 You may struggle to adjust to normal life after leaving inpatient treatment and returning home.
 Sober living houses provide an in-between rehabilitation alternative that allows you to practice and apply the lessons you learned in inpatient rehab.

 Design for Recovery sober living homes are drug and alcohol-free environments where people can maintain sobriety.
-Through peer support, peer empowerment, established recovery principles, and individual responsibility, residents can achieve sobriety and prepare to transition back into living with their families or independently, free from the constraints of addiction.
+Through peer support, peer empowerment, established recovery principles, and individual responsibility, residents can maintain long-lasting sobriety and prepare to transition back into living with their families or independently.

 Opioid Addiction: Take Your Life Back at Design for Recovery